-Recently, people have been asking me how I’m able to do interviews with people like Steven Pressfield and Chris Brogan.
-They wonder how I can get a guest post published on Copyblogger or how my writing was featured on Zen Habits, one of the most popular blogs on the web.
+People sometimes ask me how I've been able to do interviews with in-demand “celebrities” like Steven Pressfield and Chris Brogan.
+They wonder how to get guest posts published on Copyblogger or Zen Habits, some of the most popular blogs on the web.

 The secret to gaining influence